-Religion and faith are significant aspects of many students' lives, and the free exercise of religion is important to the quality of student life on campus.
-The Interfaith Chaplain offers pastoral guidance and conversation to individuals and student groups.
-We also extend hospitality and assistance to our contacts from local religious organizations and to student religious groups.
+Religion and spirituality are significant aspects of many students' lives.
+We recognize that spiritual wellness, irrespective of religious or secular identity, is a component of student success and wellbeing.
+The Interfaith Chaplain offers confidential pastoral support for individuals and student groups.
+We also provide connections for students to local religious organizations and to student religious groups.
 Additionally, the Pensby Center employs student Interfaith Coordinators who organize programs promoting interfaith exploration and dialogue.